Chrysler minivans (AS): Interior

 The AS-platform minivans underwent a complete redesign of the interior from the previous generation.
 To accommodate the introduction of a driver-side airbag, the dashboard was reconfigured; along with an all-new steering wheel, primary and secondary controls were relocated within closer reach of the driver.
 Dodge and Plymouth vans were offered with two different analog instrument panels; the Chrysler Town & Country was fitted with a digital instrument panel as standard equipment.
 As a first for the model line, a glovebox was added to the dashboard (the underseat storage drawer made its return).

-For 1991, seating configurations were revised slightly from 1989-1990 production.
-FIve-passenger seating remained available on base-trim vans, with seven-passenger seating becoming standard on all SE/LE-trim vans (regardless of wheelbase).
+For 1991, seating configurations were revised slightly from 1989 to 1990 production.
+Five-passenger seating remained available on base-trim vans, with seven-passenger seating becoming standard on all SE/LE-trim vans (regardless of wheelbase).
 In another change, all outboard seating positions were fitted with 3-point seatbelts (a change mandated by federal passive safety standards).
 The Chrysler Town & Country dropped its second-row bench seat in favor of second-row bucket seats (in line with other high-content minivans and luxury conversion vans).
 Marketed as "Quad Command" seats, the seven-passenger configuration was an option on higher-trim (LE and LX/ES) Dodge and Plymouth vans.
 For 1992, Chrysler introduced integrated child safety seats as an optional feature for vans with second-row bench seats; a first in the minivan segment, the feature was introduced (in various forms) by other manufacturers.

 For 1994, the interior underwent a mid-cycle update.
 The dashboard again went a redesign, as Chrysler added a passenger-side airbag (a first for the minivan segment).
 Along with the relocation of the glovebox (replacing the previous passenger knee bolster), the dashboard adopted larger HVAC vents.
 In another change, the integrated child safety seats were modified, allowing for a recline position (closer to a standard carseat).